Anusha-Vivekanand/Fall2024Capstone/README.md

 ### **Group’s Solution to the Business Problem**
 Our team developed a predictive maintenance strategy by employing survival analysis and regression modeling techniques.
 This approach enabled us to detect patterns of frequent failures, estimate time-to-failure probabilities, and predict downtime durations.
 Key elements of our solution included:

-- **Survival Analysis**: Kaplan-Meier estimators were used to determine time-to-failure probabilities for critical equipment, such as valves and fillers, across different functional locations.
+- **Survival Analysis**: Kaplan-Meier estimators were used to determine time-to-failure probabilities for critical equipment, such as valves and fillers, across different functional locations.LogRank tests were done as a part of robustness checks for the survival analysis models.
 - **Regression Models**: We evaluated multiple regression models, ultimately identifying ElasticNet as the most effective, achieving a Test RMSE of 82.27.

 The insights generated informed actionable recommendations for optimizing maintenance schedules and inventory management, leading to reduced downtime and improved operational efficiency.

+---

+### **Contribution to group project**

+**Leveraged MSBA Skills**: Utilized skills from the Data Visualization and Introduction to Business Analytics courses to conduct EDA, create clear visualizations, and explain results in business-friendly terms that were easy to understand and actionable.

+**Proposed Survival Analysis Approach**: Brainstormed and developed hypotheses for using survival analysis.
+Suggested a top-down approach with Kaplan-Meier curves to identify time-to-failure patterns and probabilities for high-risk plants and equipment, guiding prioritization and inventory management decisions.

+**Text Analytics Application**: Analyzed the order description column using text analytics techniques to identify frequently replaced components, revealing that fillers and valves required the most maintenance.

+**Valve Survival Analysis**: Conducted individual survival analysis for valves across six plants, focusing on unplanned maintenance events.
+This provided critical insights into valve replacement patterns and informed targeted maintenance strategies.

+**Robustness Checks**: Performed log-rank tests to compare survival patterns across functional locations, ensuring the reliability and validity of the results.

 ---